michalrobertgora/ck_demo/README.md

 but RequestBuilder can be used to make custom calls.

 Simple test example - com/api/ckappbeta/UserApiTest.java
+Did not add any crazy custom assertions - should be easy when needed.

 Note - one test actually fails due to mocked API data randomization (and that is OK).